Basic usage

 andnot nullable

 .
-This means that the object must have a default value, which cannot benull
+This means the object must provide a default value, and this value cannot benull

 .